mattbellis/Siena-College-CSIS-200/HOWTO_INSTALL.md

 ## Mac
 * [MacTex](https://tug.org/mactex/) distribution.
 [Download here.](https://tug.org/mactex/mactex-download.html)
 * If you have installed it properly, you can now open up [TeXShop](http://pages.uoregon.edu/koch/texshop/texshop.html) on your computer.
 This will be your primary editing environment.
-You may have to Search on your computer to find TeXShop, if it is not in the Launch bar.
+You may have to Search (Spotlight) on your computer to find TeXShop, if it is not in the Launch bar.

 ## Online (cloud) options